GOKULNATHAN2007/OIBSIP-TASK3/README.md

 TASK 3- TEMPERATURE CONVERTER

-Description
+=> OBJECTIVE

-The Temperature Converter is a simple and responsive web application that converts temperature values between Celsius (°C), Fahrenheit (°F), and Kelvin (K).
-It provides quick, accurate, and real-time conversions through an attractive and easy-to-use interface.
+The objective of this project is to develop a simple, responsive, and interactive web application that converts temperature values between Celsius (°C), Fahrenheit (°F), and Kelvin (K).
+The application is designed to provide accurate and instant temperature conversions while offering a clean, modern, and user-friendly interface.
+This project also aims to improve frontend development skills by implementing responsive design, input validation, and JavaScript-based calculations.

-Technologies Used
-HTML5
-CSS3
-JavaScript

-Features
+=> STEPS PERFORMED

+- Planned the application layout and user interface.
+- Created the webpage structure using HTML5.
+- Designed a modern and responsive interface using CSS3 with glassmorphism effects, gradients, and hover animations.
+- Added an input field for entering temperature values.
+- Implemented temperature unit selection using dropdown menus.
-Converts temperatures between Celsius, Fahrenheit, and Kelvin.
+- Developed JavaScript logic to convert temperatures accurately between Celsius, Fahrenheit, and Kelvin.
-Validates user input before conversion.
+- Added input validation to prevent invalid or empty values.
-Displays accurate results with two decimal places.
-Instant conversion without refreshing the page.
+- Displayed conversion results instantly with two decimal places without refreshing the webpage.
-Responsive design for desktop, tablet, and mobile devices.
+- Optimized the application for desktop, tablet, and mobile devices.
-Modern glassmorphism UI with smooth hover effects.
-Clean and user-friendly interface.
-Explanation

-HTML is used to build the structure of the application, including the input field, temperature unit selectors, convert button, and result section.

-CSS enhances the appearance with gradient backgrounds, glassmorphism effects, responsive layout, smooth animations, and hover effects to create a modern user experience.

-JavaScript handles the temperature conversion logic, validates user input, performs accurate calculations, and displays the converted result instantly without reloading the webpage.
-Easy to use and beginner-friendly.
-Fast and accurate temperature conversion.
-Works smoothly on different screen sizes.
-Lightweight and responsive design.

-The Temperature Converter is a beginner-friendly web application that demonstrates the practical use of HTML, CSS, and JavaScript.
-It combines responsive design, input validation, and dynamic calculations to provide a simple, accurate, and interactive temperature conversion experience.
+- Tested the application with different temperature values to ensure accurate and reliable results.

+=>TOOLS USED

+- HTML5
+- CSS3
+- JavaScript
+- Visual Studio Code
+- Git & GitHub

+=> OUTCOMES

+Successfully developed a fully responsive and interactive Temperature Converter web application capable of converting temperatures between Celsius, Fahrenheit, and Kelvin with accurate real-time results.
+This project improved my understanding of HTML5, CSS3, JavaScript, responsive web design, DOM manipulation, input validation, and dynamic calculations.
+It also strengthened my frontend development skills by building a practical and user-friendly application with a modern interface.

 🌐 Live Demo GitHub Pages:https://neon-platypus-9719aa.netlify.app/